nibsirahsieu/sfSimpleBlog15Plugin/README.md

  - `feeds`: links to the RSS and Atom feeds
  - `recent_comments`: list of recent comments
  - `links`: list of links

+## Front-end theme ##

+This plugin use [themeVeryplaintxtPlugin](https://github.com/nibsirahsieu/themeVeryplaintxtPlugin) as a default theme.
+You can create your own theme and set it as default.
+You can find the instuction here [themeTwentytenPlugin](https://github.com/rafaelgou/themeTwentytenPlugin)

+## Back-end theme ##

+This plugin comes with the default backend theme.
+To active it, add the code below to your backend configuration (fe: backendConfiguration.class.php)

+    [php]
+    public function configure()
+    {
+      $this->dispatcher->connect('controller.change_action', array('sfSimpleBlog15PluginConfiguration', 'loadBackendTheme'));
+    }

 ## Working Demo ##
   * [http://nibsirahsieu.com](http://nibsirahsieu.com), this is my own blog and it is built on this plugin